jimbojw/karmarank/content/09-calibration-cylinder.md

 ![CEO's Calibration Cylinder showing SVP, Executive, Board and Market circles.](images/turtles-all-the-way-up.png)
 *Figure: CEO's Calibration Cylinder showing SVP, Executive, Board and Market circles.*

-The cylinder goes up forever.
+The cylinder goes up indefinitely.
 The only thing that changes is the blast radius of the decisions.
+Everyone has the same job: figure out who matters, then ship them stories they'll endorse.